• Skip to main content

 As is well known, it frequently hallucinated and got things wrong, but the problem was that it also got things right.

-I had the luxury of listening to the world’s top academic analysis and participating in discussing what AI means for us.
+I had the luxury of listening to the world’s top academic analysis and discussing what AI means for us.

 This subject matters to me and ought to matter to all of us, so I didn’t want to keep it to myself.
 And now, the discussion is widely shared.
 Because something is technologically feasible, we cannot simply let it happen.